CodeReclaimers/neat-python/README.md

 ## Citing ##

 Here are APA and Bibtex entries you can use to cite this project in a publication.
-The listed authors are the maintainers of all iterations of the project up to this point.
+The listed authors are the originators and/or maintainers of all iterations of the project up to this point.
 If you have contributed and would like your name added to the citation, please submit an issue or email alan@codereclaimers.com.

 APA
 ```